fuzzylabs/website/hugo/content/blog/ai-for-your-feet.md

 ![](https://cdn-images-1.medium.com/max/1600/1*RgAUYATGLMTmhqPjTznymw.jpeg)

 Each pressure sensor is connected to one of the ESP32's inputs via a voltage divider.
-In this case a voltage divider is simply a contraption we need so we can calculate the sensor resistance - which varies proportionally with pressure - against a known reference.
+In this case a voltage divider is simply a contraption we need so we can calculate the sensor resistance against a known reference.

 Having built the prototype hardware we'll want to run some software on it.
 There are two ways to program an ESP32, in both cases using C++: